ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Code
    * Language Code
 3. Responds with the Device Type Code and Language Code for the Device Type created successfully
 1. In case of Exceptions, system triggers relevant error messages

-#### B. Update and Delete a Device in the List of Devices Masterdata DB

-##### (i) Update

-Upon receiving a request update a Device with the input parameters (id, name, mac_address, serial_num, ip_address, dspec_id, validity_end_date, lang_code and is_active), the system Updates the Device Details in the List of Devices DB for the id received

-1. While updating the device in device type list the system Validates if all required input parameters have been received as listed below for each specific request
-   * id - character (36) - Mandatory
-   * name - character (64) - Mandatory
-   * brand - character (64) - Mandatory
-   * model - character (16) - Mandatory
-   * dtyp_code - character (36) - Mandatory
-   * min_driver_ver - character (16) - Mandatory
-   * descr - character (256) - Mandatory
-   * lang_code - character (3) - Mandatory
-   * is_active - boolean - Mandatory
-2. For the id received in the request, replaces all the data received in the request against the data existing in the List of Devices database against the same id.
-1. Deleted record are not updated
-1. Responds with data not found error if deleted record is received in the request
-1. Responds with the Device ID and Language Code for the Device updated successfully
-1. In case of Exceptions, system triggers relevant error messages.

-##### (ii) Delete

-Upon receiving a request to delete a Device with the input parameters (id) and Update the is_deleted flag to true in the List of Devices DB against the id received

-1. While deleting the device in the device list the system validates if all required input parameters have been received as listed below for each specific request
-   * id - character (36) - Mandatory
-2. Delete all records for the id received
-1. Deleted record are not  deleted again
-1. Responds with data not found error if deleted record is received in the request
-1. Responds with the Device ID for the Device deleted successfully
-1. In case of Exceptions, system triggers relevant error messages

 ### 2.10 Mappings of Registration Center and Machine - Create/Read/Update/Delete